Cecilia Radkiewicz

 Research

-• The primary focus of my research is in clinical cancer epidemiology.
-I handle big volumes of data by linking multiple Swedish and Nordic population-based health and demographic registers with high national coverage.
-This enables robust analyses of trends over different time axis.
-I use state-of-the-art statistical methods to describe and illustrate observational research findings to enable clinical inferences.
-When quantifying cancer mortality and contrasting survival between patient populations, I apply relative survival and flexible parametric regression models, respectively.
-I am particularly interested in applying interactive, pedagogic tools to present research findings.
+• My research primarily focuses on clinical cancer epidemiology.
+I work with large-scale data by linking multiple Swedish and Nordic population-based health and demographic registers, all of which have high national coverage.
+This enables robust analyses of trends over different time periods.
+I employ state-of-the-art statistical methods to describe and illustrate observational research findings, facilitating clinical inferences.
+In quantifying cancer mortality and comparing survival across patient populations, I apply relative survival and flexible parametric regression models.
+Additionally, I have a strong interest in using interactive, pedagogical tools to present research findings in an accessible manner.

-Background: Around 70, 000 individuals are diagnosed with malignancy in Sweden each year.
-Incidence is increasing, while a larger proportion of cancer patients are being cured or live longer with cancer.
-Early detection and treatment, as well as new medications and optimized treatment algorithms, have contributed to this.
-In routine healthcare, the impact on mortality is however lower, and the risk of side effects higher compared to clinical trials on selected patient groups with short follow-up.
-Despite serious side effects and high drug costs, it is today not possible to systematically monitor the effectiveness and safety of cancer drugs in Sweden.
+Background.
+Each year, approximately 70, 000 individuals are diagnosed with malignancy in Sweden.
+While cancer incidence continues to rise, a growing proportion of patients are either cured or live longer with cancer due to advancements in early detection, new medications, and optimized treatment algorithms.
+However, in routine healthcare settings, the impact on mortality is lower, and the risk of side effects is higher compared to clinical trials, which often focus on selected patient groups with limited follow-up.
+Despite the serious side effects and high financial costs associated with cancer drugs, there is currently no systematic way to monitor their effectiveness and safety in Sweden

-• Main Objective: To perform phase IV (real-world data) studies on the short- and long-term effects and safety, as well as access to cancer drugs in a Swedish population-based setting.
+Main Objective.
+The SeACT project aims to conduct phase IV (real-world data) studies to evaluate the short- and long-term effects, safety, and accessibility of cancer drugs in a population-based Swedish setting.

-• Study Design and Data Collection: Most cancer drugs are administered as requisition drugs in hospitals.
-Since around 20 years back, this information is stored in a handful of electronic prescription systems (Cytodos, CytoBase, and Mosaiq) in Sweden.
-We plan to link treatment data from these prescription systems and the National Prescribed Drug Register to all individuals in the National Cancer Register.
-Subsequently the cancer cohort will be linked to other population-based health and demographic registers including the National Cause of Death, Patient, Medical Births Registers (the National Board of Health and Welfare) and the and Total Population Register and LISA database (Statistics Sweden), respecively.
+Study Design and Data Collection.
+Most cancer drugs are administered as requisition drugs in hospitals.
+For the past two decades, these data have been stored in three electronic prescription systems (Cytodos, CytoBase, and Mosaiq) across Sweden.
+The study will link treatment data from these systems and the National Prescribed Drug Register to all individuals in the National Cancer Register.
+This cancer cohort will subsequently be linked to other population-based health and demographic registers, including the National Cause of Death, Patient, and Medical Birth Registers held at National Board of Health and Welfare) as well as the Total Population Register and LISA database, held at Statistics Sweden.

-The statistical analysis will be carried out as a series of retrospective cohort studies where we (depending on the specific research question) will follow Swedish cancer patients from date of diagnosis, relapse, surgery, or treatment start.
-The focus is real-world cancer survival and to assess acute and late side effects, between different treatments and patient groups.
-We will also study how these outcomes are affected by age, sex, comorbidity, and other medications.
+The statistical analyses will be conducted as a series of retrospective cohort studies, following Swedish cancer patients from the date of diagnosis, relapse, surgery, or treatment initiation.
+The research will focus on real-world cancer survival and the evaluation of acute and late side effects across different treatments and patient groups.
+Additionally, the study will investigate how outcomes are influenced by age, sex, comorbidities, and concurrent medications.

-Timeline: As of 2024, requests are being submitted to all Swedish healthcare regions/providers to obtain anti-cancer therapy data from their respective electronic prescription system.
-We hope to have collected treatment data from all regions by mid-2025, and the first sub-study is expected to be submitted for publication in 2026.
+Project Timeline.
+As of 2025, requests have been submitted to all Swedish healthcare regions/providers to obtain anti-cancer therapy data from their respective electronic prescription systems.
+Data collection is actively underway, and we anticipate gathering treatment data from all regions by mid-2025.
+The first sub-study is expected to be submitted for publication in 2026.

 Teaching

-• Throughout my oncology residency I have been committed to teaching and leading seminars in clinical oncology as a part of the medical education at
+• Throughout my oncology residency, I have been committed to teaching and leading seminars in clinical oncology as part of the medical education at Karolinska Institutet.
+In 2017/2018, I held a teaching position where I coordinated and planned the palliative care education for medical students as part of the clinical oncology course.

 Articles